victorviro/ml_pipeline/documentation/DVC_data_versioning.md

 A new `.dvc/` directory is created for internal configuration.
 This directory is automatically staged with `git add`, so it can be easily committed with Git.
 It constains a specific `.gitignore` file for DVC, a `config` file for configuration (empty for now), and other files.

+### Configure storage

 In order to upload DVC-tracked data or models later with `dvc push`, we need to setup a storage.
-In this example, we add a new local [data remote](https://dvc.org/doc/command-reference/remote/add) (or a [google drive storage](https://youtu.be/kLKBcPonMYw?t=205) of imageneratext gmail account, see in drive `ml_data/mcpl/data` ) (storage and remote are interchambiable terms in DVC):
+In this example, we add a new local [data remote](https://dvc.org/doc/command-reference/remote/add) (or a [google drive storage](https://youtu.be/kLKBcPonMYw?t=205)) (storage and remote are interchambiable terms in DVC):

 ```bash
 dvc remote add -d local_storage /tmp/dvc-storage
 dvc remote add -d storage gdrive://1rU99NCYC4WqpCYZcXtyq-WfZJNLh8wGn
 ```
 This command creates a remote section in the DVC project's `config` file with name `local_storage` (or `stotage`) and url `/tmp/dvc-storage` (or `gdrive://1rU99NCYC4WqpCYZcXtyq-WfZJNLh8wGn`).
-DVC remotes let us store a copy of the data tracked by DVC outside of the local cache, usually a cloud storage service (local storage in our case).
+DVC remotes let us store a copy of the data tracked by DVC outside of the local cache, usually a cloud storage service.

 We can list the remotes we have: